wso2/docs-is/en/docs/learn/configuring-uniqueness-of-claims.md

 6. Finally click the `Update` button to save additional claim property.

-Now you can check and verify the functionality adding users with existing claim value or update user claim value to existing value.
+Now you can check and verify the functionality by adding users with existing claim value or update the user claim value of an existing claim.